alexbeloi/nn-holdem/README.md

 ### Layers

-We use a **32-20-1** network.
-The output is interpreted as a bet amount as a percentage of the player's stack, which will then be parsed as either raise, call, check, fold.

-An alternative would be an **32-20-5** setup with the first four outputs in *[0,1]* denoting network confidence in raise, call, check, fold (resp.) and the last output denoting bet ammount normalized to personal stack or pot size.
+We use a **32-20-5** setup with the first four outputs in *[0,1]* denoting network confidence in raise, call, check, fold (resp.) and the last output denoting bet ammount normalized to personal stack or pot size.

 ### Learning

-We plan to teach networks through coevolution + hall-of-fame.
+We learn through coevolution + hall-of-fame.
 We spawn *~2000* random networks and have them compete with each other in 8-seat tables.
 Each table also has two hard-coded bots, one which is *check/call* only and one which bets a uniformly *random* amount each turn.
-If a neural network wins a table (is the last remaining player), we save this network to the hall of fame.
+If a neural network wins a table (is the last remaining player), we save this network to the hall of fame and have it continue competing.

 Once a substantial hall-of-fame is generated, we use the hall-of-famers to generate child agents.
-The child agent's weights are a biased sum of the weights of the parents.
+A child agent's weights are a biased sum of the weights of the parents.

 The hall-of-fame agents are always preserved and never fall out of use.
-As the hall-of-fame becomes large, we randomly choose which hall-of-famers to include in the next generation, but the total pool of hall-of-famers is never allowed to diminish.
+As the hall-of-fame becomes large, we (uniformly) randomly choose hall-of-famers to include in the next epoch, but the total pool of hall-of-famers is never allowed to diminish.

 ## Literature
 * coevolution and hall-of-fame heuristics: